1jour1vin

 Manuals

-Grapes sorted in the vineyard and in the cellar, destemmed, crushed, temperature-controlled fermentation in stainless steel vats, indigenous yeasts, malolactic fermentation.
+Grapes sorted in the vineyard and in the winery, destemmed, crushed, fermented at a controlled temperature in stainless steel tanks using native yeasts, malolactic fermentation

 Livestock farming